casper-network/docs/source/docs/casper/developers/writing-onchain-code/getting-started.md

 - IntelliJ Idea
 - Vim

-You can use whatever IDE you feel the most comfortable using.
-In all the exercises and tutorials, we will be using Visual Studio Code as it is the most popular one and has a lot of additional extensions, which might prove useful during the development process.
+You can use any IDE you wish.
+This documentation and examples use [Visual Studio Code (VSC)](https://code.visualstudio.com), a popular IDE with many extensions that might be helpful during development.
 The easiest way of installing the VSC is to get it from the [official site](https://code.visualstudio.com):

 <p align="center"><img src={useBaseUrl("/image/introduction/download-vscode.png")} alt="download-vscode" width="400"/></p>